george-kpai/springboot-todoapp/README.md

 ### This was not the case however.
 The integration testing of Spring Boot Applications is very brittle & difficult to get right.
 ### It also seems that differnt IDEs are more suited to diffent aspects of the development & build of a Spring Boot Application.

-## What went well? / What didn't go as planned?
 # What went well
 ### The understanding of the concepts of Java as an Object Oriented Program was smooth.
 I assess as "Well" received.